fabioueno/sandbox/books/the-rust-programming-language/chapter-13/README.md

 - [x] Processing a Series of Items with Iterators
 - [x] Improving Our I/O Project
 - [x] Comparing Performance: Loops vs. Iterators

+## Projects

+- **07. Minigrep**: Evolution of the last chapter's project, including closures and iterators.